Personal Injury FAQs

 If your insurance company, the defendant, or the defendant’s insurance company are offering you a settlement, that is a strong sign that you have a valid personal injury case.
 But, remember, those parties are interested in getting you to walk away and release your legal rights in exchange for as small a payout as possible.
 Our interest is in making sure you get the highest possible recovery for your injuries and that you are fully compensated.
 We have the legal skills and experience to assess the true recovery you are owed and to make your best arguments for that recovery.

-What if my accident occurred outside of Washington or Oregon?
+What if my accident occurred outside of Washington?

-Even if your accident occurred outside of Washington or Oregon, you may in many cases still be able to bring your personal injury suit in either Washington or Oregon state court.
+Even if your accident occurred outside of Washington, you may in many cases still be able to bring your personal injury suit in Washington state court.
 We will assess the facts of your matter during your free consultation to determine the best jurisdiction in which to bring your case.

 Do I have to go to court to recover in my lawsuit?